by John Rost0

 QueDon’t open your smoker all the time!

-QueDo remember the adage, “If you’re looking’, you ain’t cookin’.”
+QueDo remember the barbeque adage, “If you’re lookin’, you ain’t cookin’.”

 QueDon’t worry about everything so much while grilling or smoking.